Les Paul Special Tribute - Humbucker - Worn White Satin

 A thin layer of maple was placed on top of two layers of Honduran mahogany, and reinforcing the neck and body was added in 1969.
 The Studio and Tribute guitars are both mahoganies, though they lack the dot over the “i” on the headstock.

-The Tribute and Studio models have mahogany bodies, and the guitars are both equipped with a Mahogany bridge and a mahogany body.
+The Tribute and Studio models have mahogany bodies, and the guitars are equipped with a Mahogany bridge and body.
 Moreover, Gibson’s Ultra-Modern Weight Relief technology provides a solid core in the center of the guitar.

 The Best Les Paul For Every Budget

 The Tribute is more affordable than the Studio.
 While the two guitars share a similar design, the Gibson Tribute’s body is five millimeters shallower.
-Its rounded C profile and ultra-modern weight relief make it more comfortable and less stressful to play.
+Its rounded C profile and ultra-modern weight relief make playing more comfortable and less stressful.

 The maple neck also contributes to the guitar’s airy tone and plenty of sustain.
 However, the bridge buttons on the studio model are daintier and less rugged compared to the 1950s-style ones.